-Interior housing quality and maintenance are essential to safe and healthy living conditions.
-San Bernardino's new Housing Compliance Specialist will perform housing and compliance checks on homes and apartments developed using HOME, RDA, or NSP assistance.
+San Bernardino's Housing Compliance Specialist performs housing and compliance checks on homes and apartments developed using HOME, RDA, or NSP assistance.
 The scope includes more than 24 projects with more than 2,500 affordable housing units.
 As part of this effort, the housing compliance specialist will: 1) conduct on-site inspections of affordable units, with assistance from City building inspectors; 2) ensure monitoring and inspection deficiencies are addressed in a timely manner; and 3) review and approval of affirmative marketing and tenant services plans.
 This requirement only applies to projects required to be inspected under 24 CFR 92.504(d) and is separate from the City's property maintenance program for single and multiple-family units.